-Partner Mohamed Abdel Wahab is much in demand as expert witness and arbitrator as well as counsel
+Partner Mohamed Abdel Wahab remains in demand as expert witness and arbitrator as well as counsel

 |People in Who’s Who Legal||1|